MineWitherMC/trinium2/Lua_API.md

 			* Each element is a string, changing corresponding input tooltip.
 			* Elements outside of `inputs` range do nothing.
 		* `output_tooltips` - similar to previous one.
+	* Returns Recipe Registry ID.
+The recipe can then be obtained via `trinium.recipes.recipe_registry[id]`.
 * `add_method(name, def)`
 	* Adds recipe method.
 See **Recipe Method Definition** for more information.
 * `get_coords(width, dx, dy, n)`